The Problem

 Creative & research-driven industries

-You work in a domain where technical rigour and human experience both matter — music, media, health, or the space where they converge.
-You need someone who won't flatten one to serve the other.
+You work in a field where technical rigor and human experience are both essential, such as music, media, health, or their intersections.
+You need a partner who values and understands both equally.

 How I Work